Los-Abreu/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.map returns a new array, .forEach doesn't

 2. What is the difference between a function and a method?

+Method is a function inside of an object class

 3. What is closure?

+Functions ability to access data outside of its scope.

 4. Describe the four rules of the 'this' keyword.

+Window Binding- 'this' defaults to the window or global object.
+Implicit Binding- 'this' refers to object left of the dot.
+Explicit Binding- using call, apply, or bind to state what 'this' refers to.
+New Binding- 'new' keyword constructs a new object, 'this' refers to new object created.

 5. Why do we need super() in an extended class?

+Super allows you to access the defined variables and methods in a parent class.

 ## Project Set up